nvlbg/game/README.md

 General
 =======

 This is a fast paced game using melonJS as engine.
 It is supposed to be a massive multiplayer but it is currently in development.
-Currently I have not came with an idea how to name the game, so if you thought of a good name, you can email me on nvl.bg.rules@gmail.com
+Currently I have not came with an idea how to name the game, so if you thought of a good name, please email me on nvl.bg.rules@gmail.com

 Server requirements